LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/03-Implementing HTTP endpoints/GET endpoint/get_postgres.md

----
-id: get_postgres
-title: GET endpoint using postgres
+# GET endpoint using postgres
----

 ## GET
 GET requests are used to **read** either a single or a collection resource.